drytoastman/scorekeeperfrontend/docs/registration.md

 ## Standard Actions

-1. Enter part of the first and/or last name.
-More information produces a shorter list of drivers in the next step.
+1. Either enter part of the first and/or last name OR scan the driver's barcode.
+More name information produces a shorter list of drivers in the next step.

 ![SearchBox](images/regsearch.png)